 No. Ride the Rim provides only snacks and water at its rest stops.
 Once you finish the ride you will find food and beverage options at Crater Lake Lodge, the Rim Village Café, Mazama Village, or Annie Creek Restaurant.

 While participants can technically begin the ride at any time, please keep in mind that the official Ride the Rim route does not open until 8:00 AM.
 This means rest stops will not be set up until this time.
 The best window to start is is no later than 10:00 AM.
-We strongly discourage beginning the ride after 2:00 PM because you may not have completed the course prior to our rest stops coming down at 6:00 PM, after which time there will be absolutely no support on the course.
+We strongly discourage beginning the ride after 2:00 PM because you may not have completed the course prior to our rest stops coming down at 6:00 PM, after which time there will be absolutely no support on the course and many vehicles attempt to quickly get around the rim while there is still daylight causing unsafe scenarios.
 Additionally, experience has shown temperatures drop rapidly after 5:00 PM.
 In 2021, riders are expected to ride the entire 33-mile Rim Drive or ride out and back as we will not offer a shuttle service due to COVID-19 restrictions.
 This will add to the normal time frame to complete the ride.

 While Crater Lake National Park is a family friendly environment, Ride the Rim strongly encourages families to research the difficulty of this ride and make the best determination whether children should ride with the family.
 Pull-behind carts and child bike seats may be a safer option for children.
 While not a long ride, this is a challenging ride best suited to intermediate level riders or greater.